mheinzel/correct-optimisations/thesis-defence/slides.md

     - co-de-Bruijn gets rid of bindings "as early as possible"
       - using thinnings
   - even harder for humans to reason about
+  - our intuition:
-  - observation: expressions indexed by their (weakly) live context
+    - expressions indexed by their (weakly) live context

+  - TODO: massively brush over details of representation!!!

 ## Intrinsically Typed Co-de-Bruijn Representation
   - how to deal with multiple subexpressions?